bingram78/frontend-nanodegree-mobile-portfolio/README.md

 1. Set media types for CSS that can be separated into other files.
 Prevents render blocking behavior.
 1. Async loading of JavaScript file in index.html to stop render blocking.

-*TODO: Uglify CSS and HTML, unCSS*
+*could include: Uglify CSS and HTML, unCSS but project should meet specs without these.
+Would include in production environment.*

 #### Getting Rid of Jank portion
-1. Add will-change transform to views/css/style.css.
 1. Eliminate redundant code in resizePizzas function.
-1. Refactor functions for Force Layout issue.
+1. Refactor functions (resizePizzas) for Force Layout issue.
 1. Refactor updatePositions function to help FPS.
+1. Include requestAnimationFrame in updatePositions and DOMContentLoaded sections to improve performance.